 If you’re looking for a nice hotel in Kuala Lumpur check out our recommendations below.

-The FACE Suites offers modern apartments with a kitchen and a small office area as well and are perfect for both short and longer stays in Kuala Lumpur.
+This hotel offers modern apartments with a kitchen and a small office area as well and is perfect for both short and longer stays in Kuala Lumpur.

-If you want to learn more about this accommodation check out my blog post with a detailed review and plenty of photos.
+If you want to learn more about this accommodation check out my blog post: The Face Suites Review with a detailed review, plenty of photos and a video too.

 Fraser Residence Kuala Lumpur